SpudGunMan/meshing-around/README.md

 respond_by_dm_only = True
 defaultChannel = 0
-ignoreDefaultChannel = False # ignoreDefaultChannel, the bot will ignore the default channel set above
+ignoreDefaultChannel = False # ignoreDefaultChannel, the bot will ignore the default channel set above ignoreChannels = # ignoreChannels is a comma separated list of channels to ignore, e.g. 4,5 cmdBang = False # require ! to be the first character in a command
 ```

 ### Location Settings